Skip to main content

 Rule 5101:2-44-12 | State adoption maintenance subsidy records.

-(A) The public children services agency (PCSA) shall establish a state adoption maintenance subsidy record for each child's application for a state adoption maintenance subsidy (SAMS).
+(A) The public children services agency (PCSA) is to establish a state adoption maintenance subsidy record for each child's application for a state adoption maintenance subsidy (SAMS).

-(B) The state adoption maintenance subsidy record shall contain all information applicable to the adoption maintenance subsidy including, but not limited to the following:
+(B) The state adoption maintenance subsidy record is to contain all information applicable to the adoption maintenance subsidy including, but not limited to the following:

 (4) Documentation of the adoptive child's special needs.